Eat In, Dine Out

 Groceries: To pick up supplies, take your pick.
 Stop at the Boise Co-Op (888 W. Fort Street), a green and sustainable grocery store in the North End, or head to the low-cost and expansive WinCo (110 E. Myrtle Street) a few blocks south.
 Trader Joe’s (300 S Capitol Blvd) and Whole Foods (401 S Broadway St.) are two new grocery stores nearby.

-Dining Out: Experience the flavor of the town with the vast majority of the culinary talent and restaurant concepts in the city located only blocks away from Boise Guest House.
+Experience the flavor of the town with the vast majority of the culinary talent and restaurant concepts in the city located only blocks away from Boise Guest House.
 Whatever you crave, downtown Boise has it all.